 For the second night in a row, and the last night on trail, I awoke to my alarm.
-I had a good idea how long the remaining 26 miles would take me, but I needed to start early and on time to arrive around my scheduled pick up time, between 4-5pm.
+I had a good idea how long the remaining 26.2 mile “marathon” would take, and I needed to start early to arrive before my scheduled pick up time, between 4-5pm.

 I also noticed the soil has started to become more consistently a familiar orange-red, which was a nice reminder I was on the path toward home.

 I was up there all alone for some time.
 I rested, enjoyed the warm sun on a granite outcrop, and tried to let mind and body relax while I waited.
 A couple other hikers arrived, milled around, took pictures, and chatted.
-Then my little welcoming party arrived, bearing a nice late lunch and champagne in backpacks of their own.
+Then my little welcoming party arrived, bearing a nice late lunch and champagne in backpacks of their own!

-We hung out up top for an hour or so, took pictures, and relaxed in the late afternoon sun.
-I felt exhausted, full from lunch, and happy to be finished and reunited with some of my people.
+We hung out up top for an hour or so, took pictures, and relaxed together in the late afternoon sun.
+I felt exhausted, full from lunch, and so very happy to be finished and reunited with some of my people.

-And then, after 2192.0 miles of the Appalachian Trail behind me, there was just one more “bonus mile” left…to go back down the trail to the parking lot.— May 26, 2019
+And then, after 2192.0 miles of the Appalachian Trail behind me, there was just one more “bonus mile” left.
+We headed back down the trail to the parking lot.

 In the quiet moments hiking back toward the car, my mind wandered back to the very beginning of this journey—to the northern terminus in Maine, Mt.
 Katahdin.
 Though I had documented my experience from the beginning, it didn’t seem quite right to post triumphant pictures of the first day of a very long hike.
 Who knew what would happen?
 Would I even finish?